Powerlearnproject/se-day1-assignment-lucykym/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective. vague prompt : write somethings about doors.
-This prompt is vague because it doesn't specify what kind of information is required in concern to doors.
+Explain why the improved prompt is more effective.
+Vague prompt : write something about doors.This prompt is vague because it doesn't specify what kind of information is required in concern to doors.
 Improved prompt: write something about metallic doors around the mall;